HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: Abstract

 \section{Abstract}

-As the world we live in becomes smaller and more interconnected, with people and goods traveling for thousands of kilometers to reach their destinations, the reliability and efficiency of transportation systems have become critical.
+With the advent of rapid globalization and the inter-border supply chain network, the reliability and efficiency of transportation systems have become even more critical.
 Indeed, trans-continental highways need particular attention due to their important role in sustaining globalization.
 In this context, intelligent transportation systems (ITS) can actively enhance the safety, mobility, productivity, and comfort of trans-continental highways.
 However, ITS efficiency depends greatly on the roads where they are deployed, on the availability of power and connectivity, and on the integration of future connected and autonomous vehicles.
 To this end, high altitude platform station (HAPS) systems, due to their mobility, sustainability, payload capacity, and communication/caching/computing capabilities, are seen as a key enabler of future ITS services for trans-continental highways; this paradigm is referred to as HAPS-ITS.
 The latter is envisioned as an active component of ITS systems to support a plethora of transportation applications, such as traffic monitoring, accident reporting, and platooning.
 This paper discusses how HAPS systems can enable advanced ITS services for trans-continental highways, presenting the main requirements of HAPS-ITS and a detailed case study of the Trans-Sahara highway.